ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 The bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.
 To increase the vSAN-based storage capacity of a vSAN cluster, you can add more VMware ESXi™ servers to your instance.

-You can upgrade the VMware NSX Advanced edition to the Enterprise edition, and you can purchase more VMware components, such as VMware vRealize Operations™.
+You can upgrade the VMware NSX Advanced edition to the Enterprise edition, and you can purchase more VMware components, such as VMware Aria® Operations™.

 You can add IBM-managed services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS, or application layers.
 The {{site.data.keyword.cloud_notm}} Professional Services team is also available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.